-Common circumstances Starting Point a.
-Using misleading description of status on a business card/letter head a.
-Reprimand/advice as to future conduct b.
-Inappropriate use of title as a marketing device b.
-Reprimand/advice as to future conduct and low level fine C. Providing legal services for financial gain in circumstances where the client is misled into believing the barrister is entitled to practise.
-C. Medium level fine to suspension dependent on the extent of the financial gain (disbarment could be considered where there is a clear risk to the public and the barrister may be likely to persist in the behaviour) Aggravating factors Mitig gating factors ailure to pay administrative fine direct impact on members of the public on time or at all • Bre each was inadvertent and unintentional Providing legal services in return for payment Persistent pattern of behaviour Motivation is financial gain Using status of barrister to threaten or exploit Failure to take remedial action ١ vhen asked to do so by the BSB
+Possible circumstances Starting point а.
+Using misleading description of status on a business card/letter head Reprimand/advice as to future conduct b.
+Inappropriate use of title as a marketing device Reprimand/advice as to future conduct and low level fine c.
+Providing legal services for financial gain in circumstances where the client is misled into believing the barrister is entitled to practise.
+Medium level fine to suspension dependent on the extent of the financial gain (disbarment could be considered where there is a clear risk to the public and the barrister may be likely to persist in the behaviour) Aggi avating factors Mitigating factors Aggi Failure to pay administrative fine on time or at all Mitigating factors No direct impact on members of the public Agg Failure to pay administrative fine on time No direct impact on members of the Agg Failure to pay administrative fine on time or at all Providing legal services in return for No direct impact on members of the public Breach was inadvertent and Agg Failure to pay administrative fine on time or at all Providing legal services in return for payment No direct impact on members of the public Breach was inadvertent and

+• Failure to take remedial action when asked to do so by the BSB